When Does My Bunny Need a Vet?

-Most rabbits hide their symptoms well and by the time you realize your rabbit is sick, it may be almost too late – DO NOT WAIT,
+It’s natural for prey animals to hide illness or pain so by the time you realize your bunny is sick, it may be almost too late – DO NOT WAIT, take immediate action!

 NO POOP = VET EMERGENCY!

 DISCLAIMER: The advice given above is not meant to replace proper vet care.
-We are not medical professionals – we have compiled this list of guidelines to keep your rabbit comfortable and as pain free as possible until you are able to visit a proper rabbit savvy vet (see our vet list).
+We are not medical professionals – we have compiled this list of guidelines to keep your rabbit comfortable and as pain free as possible until you are able to visit a proper bunny-savvy vet.